-In Shoreditch, prices of private dining rooms average £1500 minimum spend per event.
+In Shoreditch, prices of private dining rooms average £1250 minimum spend per event.
 Costs vary depending on guest capacity, popularity, location, and amenities like sound systems or bar services.
 Extra charges may apply for custom catering, decor, or event planning services.
 Packages with add-ons, such as DJs, photo booths, or other entertainment services, can also increase the overall cost.
-Check out the typical price ranges in Shoreditch, based on Tagvenue data:
+Check out the typical price ranges in Shoreditch, based on Tagvenue data from September 2025:

 From £35 | to £55 | per person |